tobymao/18xx/lib/engine/ability/README.md

     - `stock_round`: usable any time during a Stock Round
     - `never`: use with `close` abilities to prevent a company from closing
     - `has_train`: when the owning corporation owns at least one train
+    - `operated`: when the owning corporation has finished the dividend step on their first turn

 ## additional_token